 First launched in 2012, NOW is Sky’s on-demand streaming service.
-It provides users with several options: they can opt for an Entertainment pass, giving them access to TV content, a Cinema pass or Sports pass or a Hayu Pass – or any combination of these.
+It provides users with several options: they can opt for an Entertainment pass, giving them access to TV content, a Cinema pass, a Sports pass, a Hayu Pass, or any combination of these.

 - Strong library of older content

 - Regular deals and offers

 - Separate costs for films and TV

 - Extra cost for HD and simultaneous streams

 What is NOW good for?

 NOW is an excellent place to catch the latest dramas from Sky and HBO, such as Game of Thrones and Succession.

 If you’re a film fan keen to watch the latest blockbusters soon after they leave the cinema, this might be the service for you.
 The films included with a Sky Cinema pass frequently include some of the biggest recent hits, and there’s a decent selection of classics as well.

 Like Amazon, Hayu is also available through NOW, offering over 8000 episodes of US reality shows such as Keeping Up With The Kardashians.
 Hayu also offers its own subscription that costs £4.99 a month, and there's a seven day free trial.